MayankBimbra/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 5.flask

+6. Atom: Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows.

 # Project Structure
-#### 1. Locating faces in the scene
+1. Locating faces in the scene

-#### 2. Extracting facial features from the detected face region
+2. Extracting facial features from the detected face region

-#### 3. Analyzing the motion of facial features and/or the changes in the appearance of facialfeatures
+3. Analyzing the motion of facial features and/or the changes in the appearance of facial features

+# Steps followed for building the project

+As per various surveys it is found that for implementing this project four basic steps are required to be performed.

+i.)
+Preprocessing

+ii.)
+Face registration

+iii.)
+Facial feature extraction

+iv.)
+Emotion classification

+# Author
+Mayank Bimbra